 Operational feedback on existing SOV vessels shows that the crew managements choose to operate the vessels in astern mode up to 75% of the time at offshore wind farms.
-This number is very likely to increase further on the ‘Windea Leibniz’ due to her patented X-STERN.
+This number is very likely to increase further on the ‘Windea Leibniz’ due to her X-STERN aft solution.

 The SOV owners give various reasons for astern operations: